24/7 INJURY HELPLINE (479) 783-0036

 Avoid Posting on Social Media

 Many people use social media to keep their friends and loved ones updated on significant developments in their lives.
 However, posting about a car accident or related injuries could harm your claim.
-The at-fault driver’s insurance company can use any public statements you make against you, so it is best to refrain from using social media until your case has been settled.
+The at-fault driver’s insurance company can take any public statements you make and use them against you, so avoid using social media until you have settled your case.

 Call an Experienced Arkansas Car Accident Attorney